 Samples of my historical writing include:

 John Dee’s Conversations with Angels: Cabala, Alchemy, and the End of Nature (Cambridge University Press, 1999).
 Elizabethan England’s most famous natural philosopher John Dee recorded his reflections on the natural world, the practice of natural philosophy, and the apocalypse in a series of conversations with angels, which have long been an enigmatic facet of his life and work.
 This book makes extensive use of Dee’s library and annotations to clarify this mystery by providing a detailed analysis of these conversations.
 Available in hardcover and paperback.
-(A video discussing Damon Albarn’s new opera about John Dee is below if you are interested in hearing more about Dee’s life and times as well as the creation of the opera and its music).

 “Managing an Experimental Household: the Dees of Mortlake and the Practice of Natural Philosophy,” Isis 88, no. 2 (June 1994), pp. 247-262.
 Winner of the History of Science Society’s Derek Price Prize for best article.